Connecting JWST discovered N/O-enhanced galaxies to globular clusters: Evidence from chemical imprints: Comparisons of chemical abundance patterns

 \subsection{Nitrogen and oxygen abundance}

 We start by inspecting the abundance patterns of nitrogen and oxygen.
 While oxygen is mainly enriched by massive stars ($M_\star > 8~M_\odot$), there are different proposed channels for nitrogen enrichment.
 At low metallicities [$\rm 12+\log(O/H)< 8$], nitrogen can be enriched either by massive stars, leading to a nearly constant N/O with small scatters \citep[e.g.,][]{Matteucci_1986}, or by intermediate-mass fast-rotating stars ($4~M_\odot <M_\star < 7~M_\odot$) through rotational mixing and released by stellar winds, which would lead to a relatively large scatter in N/O \citep{Henry_2000,Meynet2002,Kobayashi_2020}.
-At high metallicities [$\rm 12+\log(O/H)> 8.2$], the enrichment of nitrogen in galaxies is mainly ascribed to winds from AGB stars with $2~M_\odot <M_\star < 8~M_\odot$ and is typically delayed by $\sim 0.1-1$ Gyr compared to the enrichment of oxygen \citep[e.g.,][]{Henry_2000}.
-The above physical picture fits a plateau of subsolar N/O at low O/H and a nearly linear scaling between N/O and O/H at high O/H in observations of local galaxies, although the transitional O/H likely depends on the star formation efficiency \citep[SFE,][]{Vincenzo_2016}.
+At high metallicities [$\rm 12+\log(O/H)> 8.2$], the enrichment of nitrogen in galaxies is mainly ascribed to winds from AGB stars with $2~M_\odot <M_\star < 8~M_\odot$ and is typically delayed by $\sim 0.1-1$ Gyr compared to the enrichment of oxygen \redtxt{for the global chemical evolution of galaxies} \citep[e.g.,][]{Henry_2000}.
+The above physical picture fits a plateau of subsolar N/O at low O/H and a nearly linear scaling between N/O and O/H at high O/H in observations of local galaxies, although the transitional O/H likely depends on the star formation efficiency \citep[SFE,][]{Vincenzo_2016}. \redtxt{While the above picture applies to the chemical evolution of the whole galaxies, the chemical imprints in star clusters can be drastically different with enhanced N from massive AGB stars with a delay time as short as 40 Myr.}

 In Figure~\ref{fig:no_com} we compare N/O and O/H between \somename (large colored symbols), MW stars (density contours), and local metal-poor galaxies (small open circles).
 Additionally, we distinguish MW stars currently in the field -- most of which originated in the disk (blue and green contours) -- from those observed in surviving Galactic globular clusters (orange and red contours).
 When interpreting these distributions, it is important to consider the different selection biases that affect the reported chemical measurements.
 In particular, the metallicity distributions (traced by O/H) for ionized gas in local SF galaxies and stars in the MW are shaped by distinct observational and physical factors.
 Two main challenges complicate the detection and chemical characterization of local low-metallicity galaxies.
 First, such systems are intrinsically rare at $z\sim0$ \citep{izotov2006,pilyugin2012}.
 Second, they are also faint, as lower-mass galaxies tend to be less chemically evolved \citep[i.e., the mass-metallicity relation,][]{Tremonti_2004,Andrews_2013}.
 Together, these effects lead to an under-representation of both low and high O/H values in the metallicity distribution of the local metal-poor galaxy sample (small open circles).
 These can be compared to stars in the Galactic disk, which trace a different environment: the MW -- a more massive ($\sim 2$ orders of magnitude higher than the metal-poor galaxies) and chemically evolved system, comparable in stellar mass to an $L_*$ galaxy.
 As shown in Figure~\ref{fig:no_com}, most MW stars occupy the high-O/H region of the diagram.
 In contrast, the metallicity distributions of Galactic GCs in panels b) and c) reflect the varying star formation histories of their progenitor systems, such as accreted dwarf galaxies and the early MW.
 Since the contribution of globular clusters to overall star formation declines sharply with increasing metallicity \citep[see][]{Belokurov2023}, their stars exhibit lower average O/H than both local galaxies and MW field stars.